Guide

 Choosing Java For Backend, Enterprise, And JVM Work

-A decision guide for teams evaluating Java as a backend language, enterprise platform language, or conservative JVM default.
+A decision guide for teams evaluating Java as a backend language, enterprise platform language, conservative JVM default, or modernization target around existing enterprise systems.

 Start With The Platform Constraint